twennb/FizzBuzz/README.md

 ## Features

-* Asks user how high the program should count
+* Asks user how high the program should count.
-* Prints each number, Fizz, Buzz, or FizzBuzz as appropriate
+* Prints each number, Fizz, Buzz, or FizzBuzz as appropriate.

 ## Possible Improvements

-* Improve number evaluation efficiency
+* Improve number evaluation efficiency.
+* List comprehension for cleaner iteration.
+* Reduce number of functions for cleaner and more efficient code.